 Importantly, robust measures of earnings differentials are typically hampered by two caveats.
 Firstly, unobserved individual characteristics of workers are rarely accounted for.
 Since unobserved skills may be correlated with both sector choice and earnings, recent studies have implemented two-stage models where selection is jointly specified with the wage regressions, possibly in a dynamic framework (e.g., Gong and Van Soest, 2002, on Mexican data).
-Recently, Badaoui et al. (2008) have also used the panel structure of the South African labor survey to control for time invariant unobservables.
-Interestingly, several authors find that unobserved characteristics explain a great deal of the average informal sector wage penalty.
+Also, recent studies suggest controlling for time invariant unobservables using panel data (Badaoui et al., 2008) or propose to apply matching estimators (Pratap and Quintin, 2006) or models of essential heterogeneity (Arias and Khamis, 2007).
+Interestingly, several of these authors find that unobserved characteristics explain a great deal of the average informal sector wage penalty.
 Secondly, it may be empirically difficult to draw a line between high- and low-tier informal sectors.
-While such a dual representation is convenient for modelling purposes, the informal sector is likely to present a high degree of heterogeneity.
-As a result, the informal wage gap may change gradually
+While such a dual representation is convenient for modeling purposes, the informal sector is likely to present a high degree of heterogeneity.
+As a result, the informal wage gap may change gradually along the wage distribution or with workers' attributes.
+Recent empirical contributions thus depart from simple

-1Evidence of voluntary selection into the informal sector has been particularly compelling for Latin America and for self-employed workers.
-In particular, see Maloney (1999, 2004) for Mexico, Yamada (1996) and Saavedra and Chong (1999) for Peru and Brazil.
+&lt;sup>1Evidence of voluntary selection into the informal sector has been particularly compelling for Latin America and for self-employed workers.
+See Maloney (1999, 2004) for Mexico, Yamada (1996) and Saavedra and Chong (1999) for Peru and Brazil, among others.

-2 An apparent informal sector wage penalty could in fact be compensated by non-wage job characteristics in this sector (e.g., independence and job flexibility, training area for young workers, etc.).
+&lt;sup>2An apparent informal sector wage penalty could in fact be compensated by non-wage job characteristics in this sector (e.g., independence and job flexibility, training area for young workers, etc.).
 Inversely, informal workers could enjoy higher wage rates to compensate for the non-receipt of social security benefits (medical coverage, pension) in the formal sector.
 Yet this is not necessarily the case as the perceived value of these benefits may be low, either because these services are traditionally provided through family support or because workers may be aware of inefficiencies in formal sector protection.
 They may also balance these benefits against the possibility to avoid taxes in the informal sector (Maloney, 1999).